elementor/elementor-developers-docs/src/editor/user-preferences-panel.md

 <img src="/assets/img/user-preferences-panel.png" alt="Elementor User Preferences Panel" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

 **User Preferences** is a panel in [the editor](/editor/) where the user can control the editor's look and feel.
-Users can choose whether to display a light or a dark theme, set the default panel width, decide to show/hide editing buttons etc.
+Users can choose whether to display a light or a dark theme, set the default panel width, decide to show/hide editing buttons, etc.

 These preferences are user-based, meaning that different users can set different preferences for themselves.
 This data is saved in the `wp_users` table in the database.